 During the last 3+ decades, Kloosterboer has participated in over 100 gallery and museum exhibitions in Argentina, Belgium, Canada, Denmark, Estonia, France, Germany, Japan, the Netherlands, the United Kingdom, and the United States, winning numerous awards.
 Her artwork has been published in books, catalogues, and US and international art magazines, including Southwest Art, International Artist, and American Art Collector.
 In 2014, Kloosterboer’s book entitled Painting in Acrylics—the Indispensable Guide, was published worldwide under different titles and in several languages.
 Five of her bronze statues enjoy permanent public installation in Wassenaar, the Netherlands.

-Walt Morton has thirty years experience as a designer, art director and creative director in advertising.
-A creative polymath & autodidact, he is also an exhibited photographer, filmmaker, artist and novelist.
-Among his favorite influences are working associations with tattoo legend Ed Hardy, critic John Berger, and painter Phil Hale.
+Walt Morton has thirty years experience in advertising as a designer, art director and creative director.
+His personal art-making includes photography, film, and oil painting.
+He writes cultural criticism and fiction.
+Among his favorite influences are long working associations with tattoo legend Ed Hardy, critic John Berger, and the painter Phil Hale.

 Steven DaLuz isknown for figurative works and imagined landscapes, largely usinga process he devised with metal leaf, oil, and mixed media.
 Born in Hanford, California, Steve retired from the Air Force afterliving 13 years abroad.
 He completed a BA degree in Social Psychology, and an MA degree in Management, before earning a BFA in 2003.
 His drawings and paintings are represented in private and corporate collections in 30 States and overseas.
 He was a featured speaker at The Representational Art Conference, 2014, and his work was in the International Masters of Fine Art exhibition in 2014.
 He has exhibited internationally, and his work has been published in Art in America, American Art Collector, Fine Art Connoisseur, The Huffington Post, Encaustic Art, ProfessionalArtist, the International Drawing Annual, and The Artists.
 DaLuz was a finalist for the prestigious 2015 Hunting Art Prize.
 He is represented by An Arte Gallery in San Antonio and The Marshall Gallery in Scottsdale, Az.